Acne is a recurring issue in many adolescents and young adults, though it affects people of all ages.

 It is a persistent condition that occurs when the hair follicles become plugged with white blood cells, dead skin cells, bacteria, and sebum.

-Depending on its severity, acne can cause scarring of the skin as well as emotional stress and low self-confidence.
+Depending on its severity, acne can cause scarring of the skin and emotional stress, and low self-confidence.
 While effective treatments are widely available, acne can be very persistent and heals slowly.

 It often causes whiteheads, blackheads, pustules, and papules and while it typically appears on the face, it can also affect the chest, back, shoulders, buttocks, and legs.

-There are different types of acne and each type is distinct and requires special treatments, therefore it is crucial to know what type of blemishes you are dealing with in order to treat the problem with the correct approach.
+There are different types of acne and each type is distinct and requires special treatments.
+Therefore it is crucial to know what type of blemishes you are dealing with to treat the problem correctly.

 Blackheads are also called open comedones and they are the most common type of mild, non-inflammatory acne everyone gets from time to time.